rclune/playbooks-website/content/project/project_management.md

 sidebar:
   order: 3
 ---
-Translating projects’ vision and mission is never easy, and execution paths will depend on many things, including available resources, environment, and even personalities of people involved in the execution.At OMSF, we came to rely on Project Managers to assist with the project execution.
+Translating projects’ vision and mission is never easy, and execution paths will depend on many things, including available resources, environment, and even personalities of people involved in the execution.
+At OMSF, we came to rely on Project Managers to assist with the project execution.
 The PM takes the vision laid out by project leadership and enacts it.
 While it may seem that a PM does not need to be an expert in either the scientific field or in software engineering, we found that  having knowledge and skill in the area is immensely helpful.
 The most important skills for a PM are prioritization and delegation, but putting these skills into practice requires a deep intuition for the nature of the problem being solved.
 This intuition comes from domain context, as do awareness of the skills and limitations of the other members of the team.
 The PM must be able to hold onto the vision of the project and keep it in sight of the rest of the team, helping them resist distraction and prevent scope creep.
 For projects that have to manage lots of ideas and potential solutions, this strict focus is an uphill battle.
 The PM should also be comfortable thinking in possibilities, to make strategic decisions that consider both the present reality of the project and multiple potential futures.

 ## Following the roadmap

-The [annual roadmap]() serves as the definitive guide to the desires of the governing body and the tactical plan for the project.
+The [annual roadmap](../roadmapping/#tactics) serves as the definitive guide to the desires of the governing body and the tactical plan for the project.
 Following the roadmap means delivering the approved objectives, but in practice it usually means *not* delivering non-approved features.
 It also means assigning a sequence, or order of completion, to the objectives on the roadmap.

 ### Delivering subprojects